 Find a recycler

-Roughly four million tonnes of packaging are used in Australia and approximately 57 per cent of this is recycled annually, so there is still some room for improvement.
-Most packaging and containers are made up from materials such as plastic, cardboard, glass and steel which can easily and effectively be recycled.
-Recycling packaging diverts large amounts of waste form landfill as well a number of other environmental benefits.
+In 2018-19, the recovery rate for packaging was 50%.1 Most packaging and containers are made up from materials such as plastic, cardboard, glass and steel which can be recycled.
+Recycling packaging diverts large amounts of waste from landfill as well a number of other environmental benefits.
 For example

 Recycling also helps prevent packaging from polluting the environment and entering water streams where it can be harmful to a number of aquatic species.
 Where possible it is also important to choose containers and packaging with recycled content to help close the loop.